interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 In this case you could add `.zw` on the end to retrieve the width and height in pixels, or you can add `.xy` to receive the result of 1.0 divided by the width and 1.0 divded by the height.

-TouchDesigner only gives us with this information if we aren't providing our own vertex shader, so for consistency, we will manually declare iResolution as a uniform.
+For this example, we will manually declare iResolution as a uniform.
 If we look at Shadertoy's input list, we see that iResolution is a vec3.
 Similar to iGlobalTime, we'll first declare it in the code by going near the top of our code and writing the line:

 `uniform vec3 iResolution;`